Airflow

 We recommend using it for long-running or compute intensive tasks.

-Pipelines are executed on the Analytical Platform’s Kubernetes infrastructure and can interact with services such as Amazon Athena, Amazon Bedrock, and Amazon S3.
+Workflows are executed on the Analytical Platform’s Kubernetes infrastructure and can interact with services such as Amazon Athena, Amazon Bedrock, and Amazon S3.

 Our Kubernetes infrastructure is connected to the MoJO Transit Gateway, which connects to: